Tiiso/QuizApp/README.md

 The app was built with android studio.

 Udacity Android Basics students have helped with the step by step instructions on how to push my project on github.

+Here is the link to the app on google drive: https://drive.google.com/drive/folders/1VX-vAiA8w0rBwC9AOM9Pd8sIweYHkeS5 .